ankur1233/ClipboardAssignmentSelenium/README.md

         i.
 Code reuse
         ii.
 Easy to read & maintenance of code

-1. Created Pages Package :
+1. Created Pages Package [test/java/pages] :
    1. BasePage: Use to init all pages locator
    2. HomePage : All locator from amazon home page with browse intraction with in that page
    3. Television Page : All locator in television page with user action with in that page
    4. ProductPage : locator in product page with user action in that page

-2. TestScripts Package :
+2. TestScripts Package [test/java/TestScripts] : All tests for project
    1. BaseTest  : Getting webdriver instance and performing common browser  action so we can reuse across diffrent test.
    2. VerifyProduct : Test Scripts for verify product "About this Item" section